Ruining a Good Walk!

-You put up with the increasing discomfort but by now that walk that you set out, and look forward to, is by now far from fun.
+You put up with the increasing discomfort, but by now, that walk that you set out and look forward to is far from fun.
 There is a reluctance to take the shoe or boot off.
-If you dare to look you know that you might not get that shoe back on!
-Back home the footwear is removed, the sock seems to have stuck.
+If you dare to look, you know that you might not get that shoe back on!
+Back home, the footwear is removed, and the sock seems to have stuck.
 You survey the damage once the material has been unglued from the skin.
-A blister has formed and ugh you look at the raw red skin, bright, moist and stingy… what now?
+A blister has formed, and ugh, you look at the raw red skin, bright, moist and stingy… what now?

 Blisters are common and are associated with friction.
-Essentially the more resistance over the skin surface, the more damage that arises on the skin through tearing and heat generation.
-The process of a force that arises at one point prevents gliding over the skin surface.
-When I taught students podiatric medicine I simply said; think of ice.
+Essentially, the more resistance over the skin surface, the more damage that arises on the skin through tearing and heat generation.
+The process of a force that occurs at one point prevents gliding over the skin surface.
+When I taught students podiatric medicine, I simply said; think of ice.
 The foot slips easily as there is no resistance between the surfaces with ice.
 But two dry surfaces resist easy movement.
-Rather than yield, they meld together with movement setting up the heat.
+Rather than yield, they meld together with movement, setting up the heat.
 Simple?
 Er, no…

 So is there a solution?
 Well, Footlocker wanted to consider our options and come up with a bit of self-help advice.
 But as far as that ‘breaking them in’ well get the choice wrong and they will break your skin, not the shoes!
 If you know the foot is likely to clash with the skin and shoe, DO NOT BUY THE SHOE no matter how lovely and stylish that shoe appears.